SansGuidon/bookmarks/README.md

 * [Cade Metz](https://www.wired.com/2016/03/two-moves-alphago-lee-sedol-redefined-future/) - (2016) In Two Moves, AlphaGo and Lee Sedol Redefined the Future | speaking of go board game
 * [Tim Wu](https://www.nytimes.com/2018/02/16/opinion/sunday/tyranny-convenience.html) - (2018) The Tyranny of Convenience | the problem with over conformity
 * [Patrick Louis](https://venam.nixers.net/blog/psychology/2019/03/01/internet-time.html) - (2019) Time On The Internet
+* [The Tarot Cards Of Tech](http://tarotcardsoftech.artefactgroup.com/) - Gaze into the future of your product and consider the impact of what we create | See also Ethics vs Technology, Black Mirror

 # Sports
 * [Electric Unicycle Forum](http://forum.electricunicycle.org/) - forum for reviews and discussions related to electric unicycles